 For years, Cortney represented big insurance companies and has come to learn the strategies they use to trick injured parties into accepting settlements amounting to much less than what their cases are actually worth.
 Now, as an associate attorney at Cantor, Wolff, Nicastro & Hall LLC, Cortney focuses on using her knowledge of insurance company tactics against insurance companies to pursue the maximum compensation available for her clients.

 In addition to personal injury claims, Cortney handles a wide variety of criminal matters, including DWIs.
-Cortney’s hard work and dedication has gotten her recognition in the surrounding Town, City, Village, and County Courts.
+Cortney’s hard work, tenacity and dedication to fighting hard for her clients in the courtroom has gotten her recognition in Courts throughout New York State and earned her the nickname, “Courtroom Cortney”.

 Cortney graduated cum laude with a dual degree from Syracuse University and the College of Environmental Science and Forestry.
 Cortney obtained her law degree from the University at Buffalo School of Law.